-This is an "all-inone" system comprised of solar, energy

-storage, an energy management app and a tailored electricity tariff for

-its customers.
-The move

-means that even if E.On lost

-that customer to its traditional

-business model, it has not lost

-that customer to the business.
+This is an "all-insystem comone" prised of solar, energy storage, an energy management app and a tailored electricity tariff for its customers.
+The move means that even if E.On lost that customer to its traditional business model, it has not lost that customer to the business amount of upcoming legislation.
+Ruby noted: "We have the ongoing debate on the ETS (European Emissions Trading Scheme) and the Winter Package or the Clean Energy for All Package, as it is called in the Brussels jargon.
+There will also be a number of new legislative proposals coming on electro-mobility and transport in general that will be of importance to the sector.
+So the role of Eurelectric is to coordinate industry views and represent the industry at European level.

 As the market continues to change, Eurelectric will have an even more important part to play in being the voice of the industry in Brussels.
-In addition to the ongoing trends, the industry has to face a significant amount of uncoming legislation.
+In addition to the ongoing trends, the industry has to face a significant